christophsax/seasonal/README.md

     view(m)

-### License and Credits
+### License

 *seasonal* is free and open source, licensed under GPL-3.
-It requires the X -13ARIMA-SEATS software by the U.S. Census Bureau, which is open source and freely available under the terms of its own [license][license].
+It requires the X-13ARIMA-SEATS software by the U.S. Census Bureau, which is open source and freely available under the terms of its own [license][license].

 To cite seasonal in publications use: